-In this post, I will summarize the key points I have learnt from reading the book.
-Every year I re-read a handful books (no matter how many times I have already read them) and this book has been added to the list.
+In this post, I will summarize the key points I have learned from reading the book.
+Every year I re-read a handful of books (no matter how many times I have already read them) and this book has been added to the list.

 The Importance of Belief

-The thing that prevents lots of people in realizing their dreams is their own thinking.
+The thing that prevents lots of people from realizing their dreams is their thinking.
 The self-doubts we face and believe eventually become the bane of our existence.
 Some of these doubts are self-imposed, while others we acquire culturally or because of upbringing.

 Making a mental switch to believing that you can achieve what you set out to achieve, helps pave the way.
 Belief is the first step.
 Often the path and the “how” unwinds in-front of us based on the level of belief we have.

 “Belief is the thermostat that regulates what we accomplish in life. “

 Few things you can take to develop the power of Belief:

 - Remind Yourself Regularly that you are better than you think you are.

 - Believe Big.
 The size of your success is determined by the size of your belief.

 “Study the lives of successful people and you’ll discover this: all the excuses made by the mediocre fellow could be but aren’t made by the successful person”.